4. Prioritize

 The key to Stage 4 is learning to say “no.” No to customers who aren’t right for you.
 No to projects that don’t fit.
 No to doing everything yourself.
 That’s how you build a focused, successful business that can grow even bigger.

 It’s a hard transition because saying “no” means turning down money in the short term.
 But it’s necessary if you want to build something bigger in the long term.
-About 3 million businesses have made this transition successfully.
+About 3 million of US businesses and 500 thousand of French businesses have made this transition successfully.
 If you stay focused on serving your best customers really well, you will too.